Applications for the 25/26 school year are now open! Submit today!

 • College graduate with a Bachelor’s Degree

-• Meet the Basic Skills Requirements (CBEST)
+• Meet the Basic Skills Requirements (satisfied by a degree

-• Participate in an intense clinical practice (student teaching) alongside a mentor teacher for the entire school year
+• Participate in an intense clinical practice (student teaching)

-• Attend all Teacher Residency Program professional learning sessions
+• Attend all Teacher Residency Program professional

-• Complete Pacific Oaks College Preliminary Teaching Credential Program leading to a California Multiple Subject Credential with an emphasis on Transitional Kindergarten or Education Specialist Teaching Credential
+to a California Multiple Subject Credential with an emphasis on

-• Complete all credential requirements including Subject Matter Requirements (CSET), TPA, RICA, Observations, and Coursework with a 3.0
+Matter Requirements (CSET), TPA, RICA, Observations, and Coursework with a 3.0

 • Teach in participating district for a minimum of 4 years after completing the program